jocajime/CNYT-3-2020-1/README.md

 - Import from your project the library "cal_complejos".
 - It matters from the project in which you want to use the "cal_complejos" library.
 # Running the tests
+To run the tests of this library:
+- Download the file from this repository called test_cal.py
+- We save this file in the same location as our library and we run it.
+- All these tests must be correct.
+# Break down into end to end tests

   - suma de complejos
   - resta de complejos